rust-lang/rfcs/text/0000-write-pointers.md

 ## `self`

-We will add `&uninit self` and `&out self` as sugar for `self: &uninit Self` and `self: &out Self` respectively.
+We will add `&uninit self` as sugar for `self: &uninit Self`.
 This is for consistency with `&self`, and `&mut self`

 ## Panicky functions in detail

-Because we can pass `&uninit T` and `&out T` to functions, we must consider what happens if a function panics.
+Because we can pass `&uninit T` to functions, we must consider what happens if a function panics.
 For example:
 ```Rust
 fn init_foo_can_panic(foo: &uninit Foo) {
     foo.b = "Hello World".to_string();